-To select an element in a drop-down menu, open the LOU Builder and make sure you’re on the desired tutorial step.
+To select an element in a drop-down menu, open the Lou Builder and make sure you’re editing the desired tour step.
 After locating the element that launches the drop-down menu, click ‘select element’ in the builder.
 Next, on your keyboard hold down the ‘D’ key, hover over the dropdown element, and click it to open the drop-down menu without ‘selecting’ it as part of your tutorial.
 Lastly, release the D key and click the element from the drop-down menu that you want to select as the tutorial step.

-Images and videos can be housed right within a tutorial step.
+Images and videos can be housed right within a tour step.
 This allows users to learn from additional support content without leaving the platform or page they’re working on.
-To add media, click within the text editor of the tutorial, select the grey circle with a ‘+’ icon, and then select to add either an image (the photo icon) or video (the icon of a play button).
-LOU currently supports YouTube and Vimeo videos out of the box but can accommodate other forms of video.
+To add media, click within the text editor of the tour and then select to add either an image (the photo icon) or video (the icon of a play button).
+Lou currently supports YouTube and Vimeo videos out of the box but can accommodate other forms of video.
 If you require an additional type of video upload, let us know at email@example.com, and we’ll be happy to set it up for you.

-You can designate tutorials to start automatically when a user reaches a certain page for the first time, or the tutorials can be available for your users to access in the help widget.
+You can designate experiences to start automatically when a user reaches a certain page for the first time, or the experiences can be available for your users to access in the help widget.

-If you set a tutorial to start automatically, it will only appear the first time the user reaches that page and will not appear again.
-If you’d like the tutorial to be available after the user’s first visit, you can create two rules for the tutorial: one setting it to start automatically and a second setting it to be housed in the widget.
+If you set an experience to start automatically, it will only appear the first time the user reaches that page and will not appear again.
+If you’d like the experience to be available after the user’s first visit, you can create two rules for the experience: one setting it to start automatically and a second setting it to be housed in the widget.

-You can designate which tutorials appear in the help widget based on what page or URL the user is on.
-Some companies elect to have all tutorials available within the help widget at all times and others choose to only show the tutorials that are relevant to the page the user is on at the time when they click the help widget.
-To make the LOU tutorial available on more URLs, omit unique information from the URL by entering a wildcard within the URL Rule section of the LOU Builder.
+You can designate which experiences appear in the help widget based on what page or URL the user is on.
+To make Lou experiences available on more URLs, omit unique information from the URL by entering a wildcard within the URL Rule section of the Lou Builder.
 A wildcard is just an asterisk (*) that you enter to omit a section of a URL.

-For example, if I build a tutorial on a URL that is https://www.louassist.com/home
+For example, if I build an experience on a URL that is https://www.louassist.com/home

-But I want the tutorial to appear within the help widget on every page of my platform, I would replace ‘home’ with the wildcard. https://www.louassist.com/*
+But I want the experience to appear within the help widget on every page of my platform, I would replace ‘home’ with the wildcard. https://www.louassist.com/*

-The LOU Builder is a chrome extension where LOU tutorials are built, edited, and deployed.
-If you wish to manage your account information, add new user segments, and track how your tutorials are performing go to dashboard.louassist.com.
+The Lou Builder is a chrome extension where Lou experiences are built, edited, and deployed.
+If you wish to manage your account information, add new user segments, and track how your experiences are performing go to dashboard.louassist.com.